 Memory Care is a long-term care option for seniors with Alzheimer’s disease or dementia.
 As a senior’s Alzheimer’s or dementia progresses, it can make it difficult for you to care for your loved one’s needs.
 Safety is a huge concern when it comes to memory loss.
-Memory care living options provide care in a secure living environment.
+This living option provides care in a secure living environment.
 Memory care is a beneficial living option that helps seniors with memory loss thrive.

 When Is Memory Care Needed?